 This process will ensure that you don’t waste valuable resources and time during the app development phase.

-The five steps of this process are as follows.
+The five steps of the mobile app development lifecycle management are as follows.

-While every app starts with a core idea, your initial idea probably isn’t enough to build an app which makes money or get an audience.
+While every mobile application starts with a core idea, your initial idea probably isn’t enough to build an app which makes money or get an audience.

 You need to build an app which caters to a large enough market yet is also specific enough to resonate with particular users.

 Here’s what you should do during the ideation stage.